Vladimir84/coursera-get-data-002/README.md

 This script assumes the Samsung data is extracted in your working directory (so tere's a folder called UCI HAR Dataset/).
 Only built-in R functions are used as far as I can tell.

-## run_analysis_download_data_first
+### run_analysis_download_data_first

-Same script as run_analysis.R, but it downloads and extracts data first.
-The script downloads and extracts the data into temporary directory.
+Same script as run_analysis.R, but it downloads and extracts data into temporary directory first.